opencivicdata/ocd-division-ids/identifiers/country-us/README.md

 * For ease, all types of local councils that have custom districts -- whether they are called city council, board of supervisors, town council, or common council -- use the type council_district.
 Examples:
 	* ocd-division/country:us/state:md/place:baltimore/council_district:1
 	* ocd-division/country:us/state:va/county:fairfax/council_district:providence
 * **Sometimes the council districts are not custom district** -- a city might reuse wards, for instance.
-To avoid redundancy, we only put ward in the repository.
+In these cases, to avoid redundancy, we only put ward in the repository.
+* Occasionally (and namely, for Indiana counties), a single governmental entity (e.g., [Lake County Indidana](http://www.lakecountyin.org)) will have multiple bodies that use different districts.
+In these cases, we strive to use the "council_district" for the governmental body with "council" in its name and use a custom type for the other body (e.g., [commissioner district](http://www.lakecountyin.org/portal/media-type/html/group/commissioners/page/default)).

 ##ward
 * Sometimes wards (and council_districts) will be labeled using roman numerals (i, ii, iii, iv, etc).
 These are converted to arabic numerals (1, 2, 3, 4, etc).